teejee2008/aptik/MANUAL.md

    ~/.kde/share/cache/http
    ```

 4. Hidden files and folders in home directories can be excluded with option `--exclude-hidden` .
 These files and folders contain *user-specific application and system settings*.
 These can be excluded if you wish to only migrate your data, without migrating your application settings.
+Its recommended to keep these files and folders since they contain configuration changes that users have made to different applications.

 #### Restore